 "Reside or dwell" includes, without limitation, conducting such activities as eating, sleeping or the storage of personal possessions; and,

-"Unlawful campsite" means any area of public property as specified above upon which any person camps for a minimum of one night without the consent of the Town of Rolling Hills by means of participation in a program such as Harvest Host.
+"Unlawful campsite" means any area of public property as specified above upon which any person camps for a minimum of one night without the consent of the Town of Rolling Hills.

 Section III.
 Unlawful Campsites on Public Property Prohibited; Public Property Occupancy Restriction; Exception; Penalty

-It is unlawful for any campsite to be situated on public property located within the incorporated limits of the Town of Rolling Hills except as authorized by the Town for approved, established camping programs that generally include one-night stays, such as Harvest Host.
+It is unlawful for any campsite to be situated on public property located within the incorporated limits of the Town of Rolling Hills except as authorized by the Town for approved, established camping programs.
 All unlawful campsites shall be subject to abatement by the Department in accordance with section IV of this ordinance.

 Between the hours of 12:00 a.m. and 5:00 a.m., no person shall use or otherwise occupy any public property located within the incorporated limits of the Town of Rolling Hills, except as authorized under subsection (C) of this section.

-The prohibitions imposed under subsection (B) of this section shall not apply to any person actively using the subject area as a means to commute or otherwise travel for business or for recreational purposes, to utilize mail facilities, or if the person has been authorized by the Town pursuant to an established program such as Harvest Host.
+The prohibitions imposed under subsection (B) of this section shall not apply to any person actively using the subject area as a means to commute or otherwise travel for business or for recreational purposes, to utilize mail facilities, or if the person has been authorized by the Town.

 Any person who violates subsection (B) of this section is guilty of a misdemeanor punishable by imprisonment for not more than six (6) months, a fine of not more than seven hundred fifty dollars ($750.00), or both.